Short Guide to the Bats

 THREATS TO BATS

 The following links will provide a very brief description of some of the more obvious features of each species.
 A few details might need a bit of explaining for the novice: (1) Body measurements are mainly used by people identifying bats in the hand.
 The length of the forearm (millimeters) is often used as a measure of bat size.
-One might imagine that body weight would also be a good measure of body size in bats, however, bats can eat a tremendous amount of food in a very short time, as such, body weights vary greatly and are not a consistent measure of size.
+One might imagine that body weight would also be a good measure of size in bats, however, bats can eat a tremendous amount of food in a very short time, as such, body weights vary greatly and are not a consistent measure of size throughout the night.
 Scientific (Latin) names are used to avoid confusion amongst scientists who might otherwise apply "local" names to each type of bat using their own native tongue.
 As such, the scientific name of each bat consist of two parts - a genus-name and the species name.
-The first part of a species’ latin name is often abbreviated to its first letter, i.e., Artibeus jamaicensis = A. jamaicensis.
+For convenience, the genus name can be abbreviated, i.e., Artibeus jamaicensis = A. jamaicensis.

 Artibeus lituratus Glossophaga longirostris Tadarida brasiliensis